junwatu/griddb-podcast-creator/blogs/README.md

 npm install
 ```

-Create an `.env` file for the project credentials with these keys:
+Create a `.env` file for the project credentials with these keys:

 ```ini
 MISTRAL_API_KEY=